 3. How do you combine the high-tech part together with the art creations in your work?

 Digital technologies and AI are now part of our daily life as an extension of ourself as cyborgs.
 Instead of rejecting the virtual reality that is now shaping our lives, I have chosen to use these technologies to enhance my research and creative expressions reflecting on the collective unconsciousness, AI intelligence, the nature or the cosmos.
-Technically, “Pure Energy” project is combining, scanning technologies of real elements as for the ice tunnel, the postproduction is achieved with 3D & AI softwares in real-time programming and allowing me to explore mixed realities.
+Technically, “Pure Energy” project is combining, scanning technologies of real elements, the postproduction is achieved with 3D & AI softwares in real-time programming and allowing me to explore mixed realities.
 Sound has become a sort of guidance allowing me to create a travel through time and space with visuals and sounds.
 Digital prints and VR production for immersive installation are currently under developments.

 4. Share us a bit about your connections to China.

 My first stay in China was back in 2003.
 My wife being Chinese, I naturally opened myself to Chinese culture.
 Many exhibitions have taken place in China these last years with also collaborations with the Swiss Embassy in Beijing and synergies with the Chinese artist Liu Ruowang.